jaredbrookswhite/babel-transform-server-boilerplate/README.md

 # babel-transform-server-boilerplate

-A simple boilerplate for developing server-side applications with the newest EMCA proposals.
+A simple, hot reloading boilerplate for developing server-side applications with the newest EMCA proposals.